-In 1913 Miss Mary Bright, a teacher in the Chattanooga schools, rented a small house on McCallie Avenue and started The Bright School.
-She and her assistant, Miss Kate Thomas, enrolled 35 children the first year in grades kindergarten through six.
+In 1913, Mary G. Bright, a teacher in the Chattanooga schools, rented a small house on McCallie Avenue and started The Bright School.
+She and her assistant, Kate Thomas, enrolled 35 children the first year in grades kindergarten through sixth.
 The following year they moved to a larger house on McCallie Avenue that was nearer town.
-Every year the enrollment increased, and in six years, Miss Bright had employed a teacher for each grade.
-From the beginning, Miss Bright was a strong advocate for developing the whole person; in the early years of the school, subjects like art, music, and manual training were added to the curriculum.
+Enrollment increased each year, and in six years, Miss Bright had employed a teacher for each grade.
+From the beginning, Miss Bright was a strong advocate for developing the whole child.
+In the early years of the school, subjects like art, music, and manual training were added to the curriculum.
 She was also a strong believer in a nurturing, child-centered environment.
 In describing her goals for the school, Miss Bright stated:

 "It has emphasized the importance of a sympathetic understanding of the individual child.
 It has endeavored to make the school a happy place to which the children will gladly come.
 The school has always sought to give the children freedom of action and to encourage initiative in work, play, and the conduct of school affairs."

 The last major building expansion, the Early Childhood Center, was completed in 2001.
-The building, accessed via a covered walkway, features a sports courtyard, six spacious prekindergarten and kindergarten classrooms, and a 2,000 sq. feet multipurpose room.
+The building, accessed via a covered walkway, features a sports courtyard, eight spacious classrooms and a playground.
 Bright School continues today to grow and prosper in accordance with founder Mary G. Bright's vision.
 It truly is "a happy place to which the children gladly come."